tvwerkhoven/photo_maintenance/README.md

 Source: https://trac.ffmpeg.org/ticket/6193

-## Geotag new videos

-TODO:
-1. Take existing moov/meta with geotag from iPhone video using mp4extract
-2. Get geotag from surrounding (by timestamp) images via exiftool -g
-2. Update GPS/datetime data in atom file
-3. Re-apply to new video file

-## Video keywords
+# On video keywords for Mac

 Not working:
-- Via Photos, then AirDrop
+- Add keywords via Photos.app, then AirDrop
-- Via Photos, then export as original
+- Add keywords via Photos.app, then export as original
-- Via Photos, then export
+- Add keywords via Photos.app, then export
-- Via Photos, then sync with iPhone
+- Add keywords via Photos.app, then sync with iPhone
-- Via Bridge, then Rollit
+- Add keywords via Bridge, then Rollit
-- Via Exiftool, with IPTC:Keywords, then Rollit
+- Add keywords via Exiftool, with IPTC:Keywords, then Rollit
-- Via Exiftool, with quicktime:keywords, then Rollit
+- Add keywords via Exiftool, with quicktime:keywords, then Rollit

-TODO: no idea

-## PNG timestamps

-TODO: keep original metadata (e.g. oplichter marktplaats)

-## Picture keywords

-Use directory name to add IPTC keywords to picture files

-    gfind . -maxdepth 1 -type d | tail -n +2  | while read outdir; do
-        # Split dirname in keywords, build exiftool command like:
-        # exiftool -IPTC:Keywords="20190930 vakantie vianden luxemburg" -IPTC:Keywords=vakantie -IPTC:Keywords=vianden -IPTC:Keywords=luxemburg
-        # Keywords always lowercase to reduce # of unique ones
-        outdir=$(basename ${outdir} | tr '[:upper:]' '[:lower:]')
-        # Start with full dirname as keyword (to search full string), use as array
-        exiftags=()
-        exiftags+="-IPTC:Keywords+=${outdir}"
-        # Skip date (=first space-separated word) in separate keywords, then add the rest if length is more than 2 letters
-        outdirkeywords=${outdir#* }
-        # use ${=outdirkeywords} for zsh, see https://scriptingosx.com/2019/08/moving-to-zsh-part-8-scripting-zsh/
-        for thiskeyword in ${=outdirkeywords}; do
-            if [ $(echo $thiskeyword | wc -c) -gt 3 ]; then
-                exiftags+="-IPTC:Keywords+=${thiskeyword}"
-            fi
-        done
-        # Add keywords, update timestamp, do not store backups (i.e. _original)
-        exiftool -overwrite_original ${exiftags} $imgfile "$outdir"
-        jhead -ft ${outdir}/*
-    done

 # One-liners